KS-py/React-PokeAPI/README.md

 # React-PokeAPI

-A React app created using the Vite tool
+A React app created using the Vite tool.
 The app fetches the Pokemon index from the PokeAPI website, and presents it in an enumerated format with pagination.

 To run the app: